Gregory River (Australia)

-The Gregory River (Waanyi: Ngumarryina) is a river located in the Northern Territory and the state of Queensland, Australia.
+The Gregory River (Waanyi: Ngumarryina) is a river in the Northern Territory and the state of Queensland, Australia.
 The river is the largest perennial river in arid and semi-arid Queensland, one of the few permanently flowing rivers in the northwest of Queensland.

 Course and features

 The headwaters of the river rise on the north-eastern section of the Barkly Tableland in the Northern Territory, in an area of gently undulating downs country dominated by cattle stations.
-The river is fed by springs in shallow valleys and it then flows eastwards through an area of well developed canyons in Queensland.
+The river is fed by springs in shallow valleys and it then flows eastwards through an area of well-developed canyons in Queensland.
 The river is joined by one of its major tributaries, the O'Shanassy River, a little downstream of Riversleigh.
 Another main tributary Lawn Hill Creek discharges into the Gregory further downstream of Gregory Downs.
 The Gregory discharges into the Nicholson River to the southwest of Burketown, having descended 252 m over its 321 km course.

 The river has a catchment area of approximately 24179 km2 and is part of the 52234 km2 Nicholson River catchment.
 The area on the Barkly Tableland is made up of dissected limestone-dolomite slopes, canyons and plateaus.

-The river has a mean annual flow of 694 GL with minimum flow of 123 GL recorded in 1984–85 and a maximum flow of 3701 GL recorded in 1973–74.
+The river has a mean annual flow of 694 GL with a minimum flow of 123 GL recorded in 1984–85 and a maximum flow of 3701 GL recorded in 1973–74.
 A number of wetlands of national significance are found within the catchment.
 These include the 26639 ha Gregory River wetland and the 298888 ha Thorntonia Aggregation.

 In March 2023, over 500 mm of rain fell across an already wet catchment in 48 hours, leading to record flooding.
 The Gregory River at Riversleigh, near Lawn Hill, reached a height of 18 m, surpassing the 1971 flood record of 10.8 m by a large margin.